mozilla/version-control-tools/docs/hgmo/bundleclone.rst

    ``us-west-1``, ``us-west-2``, ``us-east-1``, ``eu-central-``.
    You should prefer the region that is closest to you.

+gceregion
+   The GCE region the bundle file should be served from.
+We only support ``us-central1`` at this time.

 cdn
    Indicates whether the URL is on a CDN.
 Value is ``true`` to indicate the URL is a CDN.
 All other values or undefined values are to be